MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-J-Electrical-Engineering/part-112-Emergency-Lighting-Power-Systems/subpart-112.50-Emergency-Diesel-Gas-Turbine-Engine-Driven-Generator-Sets/section-112.50-1.md

 (f) The generator set must maintain proper lubrication when inclined to the angles specified in § 112.05-5(c), and must be arranged so that it does not spill oil under a vessel roll of 30 degrees to each side of the vertical.

+(g) The following automatic shutdowns are required for the generator set:

+(1) Overspeed; and

-(g) The generator set must shut down automatically upon loss of lubricating oil pressure, overspeed, or operation of a fixed fire extinguishing system in the emergency generator room (see § 111.12-1(b) for detailed overspeed trip requirements).
+(2) Operation of a fixed fire extinguishing system in the emergency generator room.

-(h) If the prime mover is a diesel engine, there must be an audible alarm that sounds on low oil pressure and high cooling water temperature.
+(h) The following audible alarms are required for the generator set if the prime mover is a diesel engine:

+(1) Low oil pressure; and

+(2) High cooling water temperature.

 (i) If the prime mover is a gas turbine, it must meet the shutdown and alarm requirements in § 58.10-15(f) of this chapter.